-Bonus points, now called adjustment factor points, are one of the most elusive parts of understanding HSC Results and ATARs.
+Bonus points, now called adjustment factors, are one of the most elusive parts of understanding HSC Results and ATARs.
 The most important thing you need to understand is that bonus points do not add to your overall ATAR points.

-Bonus points are extra points that tertiary institutions, not just universities, give to a student’s ATAR to boost their selection ranking in a applying to a university course.
-Most institutions offer subject bonus points, and particular institutions give regional bonus points.
+Bonus points are extra points that tertiary institutions, not just universities, give to a student’s ATAR to boost their selection ranking in applying to a university course.
+Most institutions offer subject them, and particular institutions give regional bonus points.

-It’s important to note that each institution gives its own bonus points according to their own criteria.
+It’s important to note that each institution gives its own adjustment factors according to their own criteria.

 The most common type that is applied is often the HSC Subject based bonus points.

 Psst!
 Have you set your ATAR goal yet?